tribbloid/spookystuff/README.md

 A one minute showcase
 -----------
 #### 1. Headhunting on LinkedIn
-- Goal: Find highest-ranking professionals in you area on LinkedIn. whose full name is either 'Sanjay Gupta', 'Arun Gupta' or 'Hardik Gupta', print their personal page urls, full names, titles and list of skills
+- Goal: Find highest-ranking professionals in you area on LinkedIn. whose full name is either 'Sanjay Gupta', 'Arun Gupta' or 'Hardik Gupta', print their respective full name, title and list of skill
 - Query:
 ```
 (sc.parallelize(Seq("Sanjay Gupta", "Arun", "Hardik"))